 This course surveys art from prehistory through contemporary times.
-Its focus includes various non Western cultures as well as art of Western cultures.
+Its focus includes various non-Western cultures as well as art of Western cultures.
 Emphasis is on developing understanding of art in its historical and cultural contexts and identifying universal themes and purposes for creating.
 Art production may be integrated into the course on occasion, but not central to it.
 Students will also learn to distinguish between personal preferences and informed evaluation when examining art works; utilize art vocabulary and apply the critical process.

-Prerequisites: None Duration: 1 semester
+Prerequisites: None

-110461/110462 POTTERY 1 & 2
+110461/110462 BEGINNING CERAMICS AND SCULPTURE 1 & 2 (Formerly Pottery 1-2)

-This course explores hand built pottery techniques in terms of form, function and cultural expression.
+This course explores hand-built pottery techniques in terms of form, function and cultural expression.
 A background in drawing, design and color is recommended.
 In addition to art production, students will use a variety of learning strategies including reading, analyzing and responding to develop a deeper understanding of art.
 Students will learn about pottery produced by artisans from various cultures and times, and use the critical process to evaluate their own work, as well as examples taken from art history.

-Grade Level : 9, 10, 11, 12
+Duration: 2 semesters Credit: 1 per semester Grade Level: 9, 10, 11, 12